lmarena/turborepo-nextjs-and-api/apps/api/README.md

 This project is configured for Vercel serverless deployment:

-1. The `src/index.ts` file exports a Vercel-compatible handler using `hono/vercel`
+1. The `api/index.ts` file serves as the Vercel entrypoint and imports from `hono` (required for Vercel detection)
-2. In production (Vercel), the app runs as a serverless function
+2. In production (Vercel), the app runs as a serverless function using `hono/vercel` adapter
-3. In development, the app runs with `@hono/node-server` for a better dev experience
+3. In development, the app runs with `@hono/node-server` via `src/index.ts` for a better dev experience
-4. The `vercel.json` configuration routes all requests to the API handler
+4. The `vercel.json` configuration routes all requests to the `/api` handler

+**Important for Monorepo Setup:**
+When deploying to Vercel, make sure to set the **Root Directory** to `apps/api` in your Vercel project settings.

 To deploy: